These rates and information are all datamined from the game executable and EventFlow files.

 A tile is considered reachable if all the following are true:

-*unsure what this condition is checking, but it’s probably along the lines of “reachable from plaza without a vaulting pole”
+set or it is not on a cliff (of any level)*unsure what this condition is checking, but it’s probably along the lines of “reachable from plaza without a vaulting pole”

 There are five different variants of rocks.
 The difference is entirely aesthetic, and each variant has an equal chance of being chosen when a rock is spawned.